HarrisonCS1/HarrisonCS1.github.io/index.md

 Welcome to my website.
 It is currently under construction.

 Construction can be messy.
-It can involve 2x4s, half-working tape measures, 20v dewalt batteries everywhere.
+It can involve 2x4s, half-working tape measures, and 20v dewalt batteries everywhere.
+(Also miter saws.
+Those are fun.)

-Cleanup is important, but sometimes the mess has to be made.
+Bottom line: organization and cleanup are important, but sometimes a mess has to be made.
 So it is with my website.

-˙sǝʇɐpdn ɟo sʇol
+Please check back in over the coming months as construction makes headway.

+Thank you for visiting.

 ![These be mountains](https://external-content.duckduckgo.com/iu/?u=https%3A%2F%2Ftse1.mm.bing.net%2Fth%3Fid%3DOIP.4wrihZIq4izw0bnPZ6n3CQHaEK%26pid%3DApi&f=1&ipt=ca56cae06fd0e29b8b9922ec4573ccc81c6dcbad16a7c72ce4eea873ed074b4a&ipo=images)